yaourdt/rastertotpcl/README.md

 ### 7.3 Build System Notes

 - **Translations**: Patched directly into PAPPL during the build process.
 See `/scripts` for details.
+This is why we statically link PAPPL and ship it with the binary.
 - **Icons**: ImageMagick is used to convert icon images to C header files during the build.
 - **Version Management**: The application version is automatically generated during build from git:
   - **On tagged commit**: Uses the tag (e.g., `v0.2.2` → `0.2.2`)